Meet Lisa Rothwell

 I’ve also served on the board of Health Source of Ohio (2012–2017) and South Central Development Company (2011–2012), a non-profit intermediary lender that helps small businesses and municipalities access funding.

-I am the daughter of Paul Rothwell, who ran for office with homemade signs, paneling, and stencils.
+My dad was Paul Rothwell, who ran for office with homemade signs, paneling, and stencils.
 He taught me that public service isn’t about slick slogans—it’s about showing up at bean suppers and cake auctions and listening to people.

 I’ve never run for office before.
 I’m not a politician.
 I’m a lawyer, a mediator, a former foster parent, and a teacher who never stopped showing up for Adams County’s kids.